2026 reality check: “agent reliability” now shows up in renewal calls and audit meetings

 Key Takeaway

-- Build a tool gateway with strict JSON schemas and an authorization policy layer for risky actions.
+- Build a tool gateway with strict JSON schemas and a policy layer that can approve, deny, or require human sign-off.

-- Instrument traces end-to-end (inputs, retrieved docs, tool calls, outputs, latency, token usage) and store them for 30–90 days.
+- Trace everything end-to-end (inputs, retrieved docs, tool calls, outputs, latency, token usage) and keep traces for a defined retention window.

-- Create an eval set (at least 200 real cases) and implement pass/fail checks plus a human review loop for edge cases.
+- Build an evaluation set from real cases and implement pass/fail checks, then add a lightweight human review loop for edge cases.

 {